 Sourced in New Zealand and tested for purity.
 Contains MGO, a natural compound touted for having healing properties.
 Some consumers reported noticeable results when used for skin irritations.
 Also nice for sweetening tea and coffee.
 Has a thick consistency.

-Expensive, plus you only get 8.8 oz. per jar.
+Expensive, plus you only get 8.8 ounces per jar.
 Not everyone likes the taste.

 Raw, unfiltered honey; U.S. Grade A. Thick and easy to spread on foods like biscuits and toast.
 Has a pleasant flavor.
-Large, 3 lb. jar for a reasonable price.
+Large 3-pound jar for a reasonable price.

 Not only is it delicious and sweet, but the right honey is good for you.
 It can be rich in nutrients and antioxidants, soothe your throat, and possibly even help lower your blood pressure.
 Honey comes in a wide variety of flavors, no two jars taste exactly the same, and it is recognized as the only fresh food that doesn’t spoil.